Thulium-Drake/ansible-role-vmware/README.md

 * vSphere 7 SDK requires Python 3.3+
 * vSphere 8 SDK requires Python 3.8+, which requires a custom ```ansible_python_interpreter``` on RHEL8

+This role has been prepared with support for vSphere 7, but this has not been tested.

 ### Multiple vSphere clusters?
 No problem!
 The playbook is configured to use the vSphere credentials and information in the hostvars of the targeted VM.
 So, configuring for multiple VMware